ICT-Denti/ICT-Denti/README.md

 - 👀 I’m interested in programming, desgining, hiking and philosophy
 - 🌱 I’m currently learning Ionic Angular and everyday news in my life. 😉
 - 👄 I speak perfect German and have a level B2 in wirting, listing and reading.
 - 📫 How to reach me?
-You can write me a mail under this adress: alexander.denti@kauz.ch
+You can write me a mail under this adress: alexander.denti@gmail.com

 <!---
 ICT-Denti/ICT-Denti is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.